aval1/aval1.github.io/README.md

 # PrigmoresSwamp
-A comprehensive website that celebrates the history of Rutgers and the history of the land that it stnads on
+A comprehensive website that celebrates the history of Rutgers and the history of the land that it stands on